 Restricting Content to Membership Plans

-With that done, you’re ready to restrict content so only people with a valid membership can access it.
+Once you’ve done that, you’re ready to restrict content so that only people with a valid membership can access it.

-You do this by creating membership rules, so head over to the MemberPress » Rules page and then click on the ‘Add New’ button.
+You do this by creating membership rules, so go to the MemberPress » Rules page and click on the ‘Add New’ button.

-You can create generic rules that apply to all content, or you can create very specific rules for individual items on your website.
+You can create generic rules that apply to all content or very specific rules for individual items on your website.

-For example, you can restrict all content that has a particular category or tag or lock a specific post or URL.
+For example, you can restrict all content in a particular category, tag, or lock a specific post or URL.

-In this example, we are going to restrict access to all content that has the ‘Premium’ tag.
-If you need help, then please see our step-by-step guide on how to add categories and tags for WordPress pages.
+In this example, we are going to restrict access to all content with the ‘Premium’ tag.
+If you need help, please see our step-by-step guide on adding categories and tags for WordPress pages.

 To restrict access to a specific tag, open the ‘Protected Content’ dropdown and choose ‘All Content Tagged.’
 Then, type in the tag that you want to use.